-Black mold also called Stachbotrys chartarum can be formed from any water damage and is highly toxic.
+Black mold, also called Stachybotrys chartarum, can be formed from any water damage and is highly toxic.

-It can also have a pretty bad musty odor to it.
-The mold will look dark black and/or dark green and will be fuzzy in texture.
-It will be similar to large splotches on a wall that have no pattern.
+It can also have a bad musty odor to it.
+The mold will look dark black and dark green and will be fuzzy in texture.
+It will be similar to large splotches on a wall with no pattern.

-Even though at first it might look as though the surface of the wall is dirty, take a better look at it.
+Even though it might look as though the wall’s surface is dirty at first, take a better look at it.
 Dirt and mold can sometimes be confused.

-Yes, mushroom mold can be very toxic to you.
-Especially if it is black mold.
-The mushroom itself might not be a threat, but the mold and fungus that allowed it to prosper is!
+Yes, mushroom mold can be very toxic to you, especially black mold.
+The mushroom itself might not be a threat, but the mold and fungus that allowed it to prosper are!

-They are toxic to you, your children and animals that might go sniffing around the corners inspecting it.
+It is toxic to you, your children, and animals that might sniff around the corners inspecting it.
 Types of symptoms you might encounter are anything from runny noses to a dry cough to wheezing.

-There are a couple of cleaners out there that you can use to clean up that pesky black mold and mushrooms growth.
+There are a couple of cleaners out there that you can use to clean up that pesky black mold and mushroom growth.
 You can make one at home or you can buy one.

 - Amazon has a great fungicide remover here called RMR-86.
-Now keep in mind that this might only be temporary for some situations.
-However, to start the process immediately try this spray out.
-It really does help get rid of that nasty color on the walls and can help prevent the growth of mold from coming back.
+Now keep in mind that this is only temporary for some situations.
+However, to start the process immediately, try this spray out.
+It does help get rid of that nasty color on the walls and can help prevent the growth of mold from coming back.
 The reviews are great on this product.

 - Another great product is from the brand Apulito – Mold & Mildew Cleaner.
-This is more gel like and can help remove the stains from the grout.
-Since mold can make some nasty stains on your grout, sometimes sealing it with is get like product can help after you clean it.
+It is more gel-like and can help remove the stains from the grout.
+Since mold can make some nasty stains on your grout, sometimes sealing it with a get-like product can help after you clean it.

 - You can always make your solution if you are worried about the cleaners you buy at the store.
-Taking some bleach (1 part) added to warm water (3 parts) use a spray bottle to spray the infected area.
+Take some bleach (1 part) added to warm water (3 parts), and use a spray bottle to spray the infected area.
 Let the area sit for a bit before scrubbing it away.
-Dry it once thoroughly.
+Dry it thoroughly once.

-- For a more organic take on it, you can also combine baking soda (1 teaspoon) and hot water (2 cups) into a spray bottle for your disinfecting.
+- For a more organic take on it, you can combine baking soda (1 teaspoon) and hot water (2 cups) into a spray bottle for disinfecting.

 This method is proven to be a temporary relief.
-To remove the mushrooms from your sight and to start the cleaning process, I would definitely do the below.
+To remove the mushrooms from your sight and to start the cleaning process, I recommend the following.

-Do not by any means touch with your bear hands as the mold and fungus are toxic.
+Notice.
+Avoid touching mold with your bare hands and breathing in mold spores, as the mold and fungus are toxic.

 - Using a cleaner, such as a fungicide or bleach cleaner (described above), you will need to spray the area thoroughly and let it rest for about 30 minutes.

-- Toss any rotten wood or damp and moldy furnishings in your bathroom.
-If you see mold on your shower curtains – out they go!
+- Toss any rotten wood or damp, moldy furnishings in your bathroom.
+If you see mold on your shower curtains – get rid of them.

 How to prevent mushrooms growing in a bathroom